introcompsys/spring2022/syllabus/grading.md

 This section of the syllabus describes the principles and mechanics of the grading for the course.
 <!-- This course will be graded on a basis of a set of *skills* (described in detail the next section of the syllabus).
 This is in contrast to more common grading on a basis of points earned through assignments. -->

+## Learning Outcomes

+The goal is for you to learn and the grading is designed to as close as possible actually align to how much you have learned.
+So, the first thing to keep in mind, always is the course learning outcomes:

+By the end of the semester, students will be able to:

+1. Differentiate the different classes of tools used in computer science in terms of their features, roles, and how they interact and justify positions and preferences among popular tools
+1. Identify the computational pipeline from hardware to high level programming language
+1. Discuss implications of choices across levels of abstraction
+1. Describe the context under which essential components of computing systems were developed and explain the impact of that context on the systems.

+These are what I will be looking for evidence of to say that you met those or not.

 +++

 ## Principles of Grading